Birds Florida

 Whooping Crane With Tall White Body, Long Slender Neck, Red Crown, And Pointed Beak Standing In Marshland

-The Whooping Crane Is One Of North America’s Rarest Birds With Fewer Than 1,000 Individuals In Existence.
-Standing Nearly Five Feet Tall It Has A Long, Straight Bill Perfect For Catching A Variety Of Prey From Insects And Crustaceans To Plant Roots.
+The Whooping Crane Is One Of North America’s Rarest Birds With Fewer Than One Thousand Individuals Remaining.
+Standing Nearly Five Feet Tall It Has A Long Straight Bill Perfect For Catching A Variety Of Prey From Insects And Crustaceans To Plant Roots.
 Its Pure White Plumage Contrasts Sharply With Black Wingtips Visible In Flight.

 Wood Stork